-Item Treatment in Branch A/c Treatment in Memorandum A/c 1 Goods sent to Treat like goods returned Treat like goods returned to another to H.O. and thus, show on the branch.
-H.O. and thus, show on the credit side of Branch Stock credit side of Branch Account.
+Item Treatment in Branch A/c Treatment in Memorandum A/c 1 Goods sent to another branch.
+Treat like goods returned to H.O. and thus, show on the credit side of Branch Treat like goods returned to H.O. and thus, show on the credit side of Branch Stock Account.
 Account.
-2 Goods Treat like goods received Treat like goods received received from from from another H.O. and thus, show on the H.O. and thus, show on the branch debit side of Branch Account. debit side of Branch Stock Account.
+2 Goods received from another branch Treat like goods received from H.O. and thus, show on the debit side of Branch Account. , Account.